Brown-University-Library/u2/README.md

 The shortcode assumes the images are page resources.
 Multiple image comparisons can be included in a given page.

 # To-dos

+- json export -> geojson on the fly?
+- hugo content adapter to turn json into pages for the image slider https://gohugo.io/content-management/content-adapters/